Tuesday, November 29, 2016

 Hebrew and Greek words are transliterated throughout.

-The claim is often made that the Hebrew word translated "one" [echad] means "composite unity", and therefore this shows that Jehovah consists of more than one person, and thus it is claimed that the usage of echad in Deuteronomy 6:4 offers proof of the trinity in the Hebrew Scriptures.
+The claim is often made that the Hebrew word translated "one" [echad] means "composite unity", or others may prefer, "compound unity" or "complex unity".
+From this it supposed that the word "one" jehovah consists of more than one person, and thus it is claimed that the usage of echad in Deuteronomy 6:4 offers proof of the trinity in the Hebrew Scriptures.

 https://www.biblestudytools.com/lexicons/hebrew/kjv/echad.html